Review

 The battery supports rapid charging at up to 80kW and AC charging at 11kW, so recharges will take a bit longer than in rivals.

 As a front-wheel-drive vehicle, the car doesn’t deliver a particularly engaging drive.
-Acceleration is modest, yet it can overwhelm the front tyres up to about 40mph.
-At higher speeds the BE11 feels less eager.
+Acceleration is modest, yet it can overwhelm the front tyres very easily.
+At higher speeds the BE11 feels less eager to accelerate with a sluggish throttle response.

-There’s a springy feel to the steering, which has a high level of assistance.
-This is great for manoeuvrability but detracts from the driving experience a little.
-Switching to the ‘Sport’ setting – via the touchscreen – makes the steering a bit heavier for those that find it too twitchy.
+There’s a springy feel to the steering, which has a high level of electric assistance.
+This is great for manoeuvrability in town but detracts from the driving experience.
+Switching to the ‘Sport’ setting – via the touchscreen – makes the steering a bit heavier for those that find it too twitchy but it's still very poor setup with a lot of dead space around the centre.

 Regenerative braking is adjustable on a sliding scale from 0% to 100%.
 There’s no steering wheel paddles or quick access way to switch it on or off, however.
-We settled for a mid-point, which was not particularly intrusive and allowed the pace of deceleration to be mainly controlled via the brake pedal.
+You have to delve into that complicated touchscreen.
+We settled for a mid-point, although even on 100% it's not particularly intrusive, and allowed the pace of deceleration to be mainly controlled via the brake pedal.

-There’s a degree of whine from the motor, which is audible in the cabin.
-But refinement is otherwise adequate.
-At motorway speeds we also noticed a bit of tyre and wind noise, akin to a lower-price-point model.
+There’s a degree of whine from the motor, which is audible in the cabin, and at motorway speeds we also felt the tyre and wind noise was excessive.

 Company car tax and running costs